Australia has a substantial relationship with Taiwan including trade and investment, education, tourism and people-to-people ties.

-Although Australia and Taiwan do not have official diplomatic relations, the Australian Government strongly supports the development, on an unofficial basis, of two-way economic and cultural contacts.
-Australia supports Taiwan’s participation in international organisations and conferences where appropriate and where a consensus on such participation can be achieved.
-The Government encourages Australian business to pursue trade and investment opportunities involving Taiwan and supports the development of people-to-people contacts.
+The Australian Government strongly supports the development, on an unofficial, basis of two-way economic and cultural contacts.
+Two-way visits of a range of government officials take place each year.
+Australia supports Taiwan’s participation in international organisations and conferences where appropriate.
+The Government encourages Australian business as well as state, territory and city governments, to pursue trade and investment opportunities involving Taiwan and supports the development of people-to-people contacts.

 The Executive Yuan, Taiwan’s Cabinet, is the main policymaking arm of government, and consists of the Premier, Vice Premier, Ministry and Commission Chairs, and Ministers without Portfolio.
 Its members are presidential appointees rather than elected representatives.
 Currently, there are 12 ministries and 20 other agencies under the Executive Yuan.